RickyZhu21/LeagueofLegends_DataAnalysis/README.md

 # Hypothesis Testing
 We are focused on the following question: **Which role “carries” (does the best) in their team more often: Top (top) or Mid laners(mid)?" using permutation testing.**

+## Null Hypothesis and Alternative Hypothesis
-**Null hypothesis**: Top carries(does the best) in their team as the same as the mid laners(mid).
+**Null hypothesis**: Top carries(does the best) in their team as likely as the mid laners(mid).
+Any observed difference in their respective likelihood of carrying the team is due to random chance.

 **Alternative hypothesis**: Mid carries (does the best) in their team more often than top, as we observed from the boxplot in bivariate analysis such that the observed carry score for Mid laner is higher than Top laners in general.

+* We set such an alternative hypothesis because from the boxplot shown above, we tend to favor a little more about the assumption that Mid laners might carry more than the Top laners because they have a higher overall carry score.
+Our alternative hypothesis also avoids two-sided tests.

+## Choice of Test Statistic
 **Choice of test statistic**: Difference in group means of carry_score between Top laners and Mid laners, as the distribution of carry score between Top laners and Mid laners are similar shapes, but shifted version of each other demonstrated in the graph below.

 <iframe src="assets/hypothesis_stat.html" width=800 height=600 frameBorder=0></iframe>

-**Significance Level**: 0.05 significance level.
+## Significance Level
 We use 0.05 as our significance level as it's widely used in many hypothesis testing.

+## Result p-value
-**Result p-value**: 0.0, from our permutation testing.
+ The result p-value is 0.0, from our permutation testing.

+<iframe src="assets/hypothesis_test.html" width=800 height=600 frameBorder=0></iframe>

 We calculate p-value by computing the proportion of simulated difference in group means from the permutation testing that are smaller than the observed difference in group means.

-<iframe src="assets/hypothesis_test.html" width=800 height=600 frameBorder=0></iframe>
+## Conclusion

-**Conclusion**: We **reject the null hypothesis, which suggests that Mid laners might possibly carry (do the best) in their team more often than top.** This rejection is based on our statistical analysis, specifically the calculation of the p-value, which is a measure of the likelihood of obtaining a result as extreme as, or more extreme than, the one observed if the null hypothesis were true.
+We **reject the null hypothesis, which suggests that Mid laners might possibly carry (do the best) in their team more often than top.** This rejection is based on our statistical analysis, specifically the calculation of the p-value, which is a measure of the likelihood of obtaining a result as extreme as, or more extreme than, the one observed if the null hypothesis were true.
 In our case, the obtained p-value is less than the commonly used significance level of 0.05 (0.0 < 0.05), indicating that the observed result is statistically significant.

 However, it is important to consider the limitations of our study, such as the specific context, sample size, and potential confounding variables, when interpreting these results.
 Further research and analysis may be warranted to gain a deeper understanding between Mid laners and Top laners about their impact on team performance.